-The present first release of the MMTO, version 1.1, and the revised release of OSMO, version 1.4, are openly accessible through the VIMMP website [27].
-The revision of OSMO generalizes the section structure from MODA by introducing osmo:application_case as a new direct superclass of osmo:use_case.
-Beside use cases, in this way, BCs (mmto:business_case), ICs (mmto:industrial_case), and TCs (mmto:translation_case) become subclasses of osmo:application_case, by which they can be dealt with in a similar way as the sections from MODA.
+The present release of the MMTO (version 1.3.4) and OSMO (version 1.6.6) is available as free software under the terms and conditions of the GNU Lesser General Public License version 3 [23,35].
+The revision of OSMO generalizes the section structure from MODA by introducing osmo:application_case as a new superclass of osmo:use_case.
+Beside use cases, in this way, business cases (mmto:business_case), industrial cases (mmto:industrial_case), and translation cases (mmto:translation_case) become subclasses of osmo:application_case and can be dealt with in a similar way as the sections from MODA.
 The relevant part of the MMTO and OSMO class hierarchy is visualized in Fig. 1, including the relations that are most useful and common in this context.

 The TC aspects, cf. Tab.
-1, directly correspond to the ETCT text fields [11], except that the MMTO permits the provision of semantically characterized content; this follows the approach from OSMO, which delivers the same feature for the text fields from MODA.
-The aspects by which BCs and ICs are described in the MMTO are given in Tabs.
+1, directly correspond to the text fields from the EMMC TC Template [11], except that the MMTO permits the provision of semantically characterized content; this follows the approach from OSMO, which delivers the same feature for the text fields from MODA.
+The aspects by which business cases and industrial cases are described in the MMTO are given in Tabs.
 2 and 3.
-Thereby, a BC can represent any purely economic consideration or an optimization problem at the management level, whereas an IC refers to an industrial engineering problem or an optimization problem at the technical or research and development level.
-Within the translation process, a suitable approach based on modelling and simulation is identified and carried out; subsequently, the outcome is translated back to support an actionable decision at the BC and IC levels.
-The stages of the translation process according to the ETG [12], together with the corresponding MMTO entities, are reported in Tab.
-4. To show how this would actually be realized on a virtual marketplace, an illustrative exchange of communications taking place during a translation process (ordered as a sequence in time from top to bottom) is depicted in Fig. 2, together with the class hierarchy of the relevant branch of the MMTO.
+Thereby, a business case can represent any economic problem at the management level, whereas an industrial case refers to an industrial engineering problem or an optimization problem in research and development.
+Within the translation process, a suitable approach based on modelling and simulation is identified and carried out; subsequently, the outcome is translated back to support an actionable decision at the business case and industrial case levels.
+The